hmcts/sscs-submit-your-appeal/README.md

     https://localhost:3000

+If you prefer to run the application natively but still use docker dor Redis you can do so by running:
+    docker-compose up redis

+You would then start the application by running yarn dev as above

 ## End-to-end testing

-Ensure both SYA (from one of the methods above) and the [API](https://github.com/hmcts/tribunals-case-api/) are up.
+Ensure both SYA (from one of the methods above) and the [API](https://github.com/hmcts/tribunals-case-api/) are up (including docker dependencies run through CFTLib).
 At present these tests do not run within Docker, therefore, open a new terminal window.

 Functional tests: